ninxsoft/MacUserGenerator/README.md

         *   User home folder can also be hidden.
     *   User can be set to login automatically.
     *   User can skip the Setup Assistant on first login.
-        *   User can also skip iCloud setup.
+        *   User can also skip the iCloud setup screen.
-        *   User can also skip Siri setup.
+        *   User can also skip the Siri setup screen.
-        *   User can also skip Touch ID setup.
+        *   User can also skip the Touch ID setup screen.
-        *   User can also skip Analytics setup.
+        *   User can also skip the Analytics screen.
+        *   User can also skip the Data & Privacy screen.

 ## Under the hood (the nerdy stuff)
 *   Export a user account as a **Shell script (sh):**